wi1k1n/encryptmeallbot/README.md

-Telegram bot, which takes messages and password phrase and returns encrypted message
+Telegram bot, which takes messages and password phrase and returns encrypted message.
+It can also decrypt messages.